Diocese of Erie: 1920 to 1980

 The Sisters of Mercy founded Mercyhurst College for women in Erie in 1926; it is today Mercyhurst University.
 In 1933, he established Cathedral College, a two-year institution.
 Gannon organized religious education programs under the auspices of the Confraternity of Christian Doctrine in the diocese and founded five regional high schools.
 The diocese opened the Erie Day Nursery in Erie in 1929.
-The Benedictine Sisters in 1933 took over the operation of the Andrew Kaul Memorial Hospital in St. Marys; It is today the Penn Highlands Elk Hospital.
-The Sisters of Our Lady of Charity in 1934 opened the Gannondale School for Girls in Erie.By the time Gannon retired in 1966, he had erected 28 parishes, 49 churches, seven rectories, and 12 convents.
+The Benedictine Sisters of Erie in 1933 took over the operation of the Andrew Kaul Memorial Hospital in St. Marys; It is today the Penn Highlands Elk Hospital.
+The Sisters of Our Lady of Charity in 1934 opened the Gannondale School for Girls in Erie.
+By the time Gannon retired in 1966, he had erected 28 parishes, 49 churches, seven rectories, and 12 convents.

 To replace Gannon, Pope Paul VI in 1966 named Auxiliary Bishop John Whealon from the Diocese of Cleveland as bishop of Erie.
 However, after only two years in Erie, Paul VI appointed Whealon as archbishop of the Archdiocese of Hartford.
 The pope then appointed Auxiliary Bishop Alfred Watson from Erie as its next bishop.
-Critics accused Watson of being too slow to implement the reforms of the Second Vatican Council, and met considerable opposition from the diocesan clergy.
-During his tenure, he ordained 88 priests, but was forced to close or merge several Catholic schools.
+Critics accused Watson of being too slow to implement the reforms of the Second Vatican Council of the early 1960s and he met considerable opposition from the diocesan clergy.
+During his tenure, Watson ordained 88 priests, but was forced to close or merge several Catholic schools.

 Pope John Paul II named Auxiliary Bishop Michael Murphy of the Diocese of Cleveland as a coadjutor bishop in Erie in 1978.
-Murphy soon visited every parish in the diocese and reorganized the diocesan administration to improve pastoral service to Catholics, delegating some of the bishop's authority and allowing more participation of religious and laity.
+Murphy soon visited every parish in the diocese and reorganized the diocesan administration to improve pastoral service to Catholics.
+He delegated some of his authority, allowing more participation in diocesan affairs of the religious sisters and the laity.

 1980 to present

 When Watson retired in 1982, Murphy became the new bishop.
 He founded the Emmaus Program, an annual convocation of diocesan clergy in 1983.
-In 1984, he announced a three-year plan to raise $9 million to cover diocesan expenses, including educational and social needs and the renovation of St. Peter Cathedral; the appeal raised over $14 million in pledges.
+In 1984, Murphy announced a three-year plan to raise $9 million to cover diocesan expenses, including educational and social needs and the renovation of St. Peter Cathedral; the appeal raised over $14 million in pledges.
 In 1985, Murphy launched a spiritual growth process called RENEW, which attracted the participation of more than 20,000 people throughout the diocese and lasted until 1988.
-He established St. Mark Catholic Center and the Diocesan Committee on Human Sexuality in 1987 and merged several parishes and closed one school in 1989.
-Murphy retired in 1990.
+He established the St. Mark Catholic Center in Erie and the diocesan Committee on Human Sexuality in 1987.
+Murphy merged several parishes and closed one school in 1989.
+He retired in 1990.

 John Paul II appointed Auxiliary Bishop Donald Trautman of the Diocese of Buffalo as bishop of Erie in 1990.
 As bishop, he improved the diocesan youth and vocational programs, renovated the interior of St. Peter Cathedral, and established a diocesan Deposit and Loan Fund and a retirement home for clergy named after Murphy.
 Trautman retired in 2011.

-As of 2025, the current bishop of Erie is Lawrence T. Persico from the Diocese of Greensburg, named by Pope Benedict XVI in 2012.
+As of 2026, the current bishop of Erie is Lawrence T. Persico from the Diocese of Greensburg, named by Pope Benedict XVI in 2012.